-The California Baptist University Honors Program offers students an excellent academic experience.
+The CBU Honors Program offers students an excellent academic experience.
 In a series of seminars spread throughout their CBU career, Honors Program students encounter the foundational, powerful ideas and perspectives that shape our culture and our world.

 These seminars emphasize a close reading and thorough discussion of classic texts and are interdisciplinary, integrative and holistic in vision.
 Ultimately, the program has been designed to assist students in developing an intellectually informed Christian worldview.